 If you take any prescription medications, please make sure that you have enough of your prescription at home to last a few weeks.
 If you need a refill, please call your pharmacy or home clinic to request a refill prescription.
 There are pharmacies in the area that will mail some prescriptions to you, and you can request a change to those pharmacies at your appointment or when you call for a refill.

 Some medications will require a visit before they are refilled.
-We are working on video visit availability for some patients, to reduce any contact with sick patients.
+We have video visit availability for patients, to reduce any contact with sick patients.

 Getting tested is an essential part of tracking this illness.
 If you are a patient of WCHC and have any symptoms of COVID-19 or known exposure to COVID-19, please call us for an appointment to discuss testing.